microsoft/terraform-provider-power-platform/docs/data-sources/environment_settings.md

 page_title: "powerplatform_environment_settings Data Source - powerplatform"
 subcategory: ""
 description: |-
   Power Platform Environment Settings Data Source.
 Power Platform Settings are configuration options that apply to a specific environment.
 They control various aspects of Power Platform features and behaviors, See Environment Settings Overview https://learn.microsoft.com/power-platform/admin/admin-settings for more details.
+While this data source provides access to some specific environment settings, many environment settings are stored as records in Dataverse.
+You may be able to read those settings using the powerplatform_data_records resource ./data_records.
 ---

 # powerplatform_environment_settings (Data Source)

 Power Platform Environment Settings Data Source.
 Power Platform Settings are configuration options that apply to a specific environment.
 They control various aspects of Power Platform features and behaviors, See [Environment Settings Overview](https://learn.microsoft.com/power-platform/admin/admin-settings) for more details.
+While this data source provides access to some specific environment settings, many environment settings are stored as records in Dataverse.
+You may be able to read those settings using the [`powerplatform_data_records` resource](./data_records).